ESMValGroup/ESMValCore/doc/contributing.rst

 of the repository (to learn more about the Github-hosted runners, please have a look the `documentation <https://docs.github.com/en/actions/using-github-hosted-runners>`__).

-When opening a pull request, if you wish to run the Github Actions `Test <https://github.com/ESMValGroup/ESMValCore/actions/workflows/run-tests.yml>`__ test, you can activate it via a simple comment containing the @runGAtests tag (e.g. "@runGAtests" or "@runGAtests please run" - in effect, tagging the runGAtests bot that will start the test automatically).
-This is useful to check if a certain feature that you included in the Pull Request, and can be tested for via the test suite, works across the supported Python versions, and both on Linux and OSX.
-The test is currently deactivated, so before triggering the test via comment, make sure you activate the test in the main `Actions page <https://github.com/ESMValGroup/ESMValCore/actions>`__ (click on Test via PR Comment and activate it); also and be sure to deactivate it afterwards (the Github API still needs a bit more development, and currently it triggers the test for **each comment** irrespective of PR, that's why this needs to be activated/decativated).

 The configuration of the tests run by CircleCI can be found in the directory `.circleci <https://github.com/ESMValGroup/ESMValCore/blob/main/.circleci>`__, while the configuration of the tests run by GitHub Actions can be found in the